If your vehicle has been damaged by flooding, it must not be used again under any circumstances because it is no longer safe.

 Given all the electronic components in a vehicle, flooding causes damage that can lead to such components malfunctioning, which constitutes a risk to road safety.
 If a flood-damaged vehicle is put back into operation, it may not function properly and the vehicle’s occupants may develop health problems caused by the growth of mould and bacteria in the vehicle’s absorbent materials (fabric, foam, etc.).

-Flood-damaged road vehicles—including motorcycles and recreational vehicles (such as motor homes and camping trailers)—must never be put back into operation so as to ensure that unsafe vehicles do not end up on the road network.
+Flood-damaged road vehicles—including motorcycles and recreational vehicles (such as motor homes and camping trailers)—are prohibited by law from being put back into operation.
+This prohibition serves to ensure that unsafe vehicles do not end up on the road network.

-A flood-damaged road vehicle must be declared “unrebuildable” by the insurer.
-An unrebuildable vehicle can never be put back into operation and only some of its parts can be used again.
+Insurers are obligated to declare flood-damaged road vehicles “irreparable”.
+An irreparable vehicle can never be put back into operation and only some of its parts can be used again.

 This prohibition from being put back into operation applies to all flood-damaged road vehicles, including motorcycles and recreational vehicles (such as motor homes and camping trailers).
 The only vehicles that are exempt from this prohibition are tool vehicles, farm tractors, snowblowers, and trailers and semi-trailers other than those that have been designed, in whole or in part, to serve as a dwelling or office.

-A flood-damaged vehicle is declared “unrebuildable” when at least one of the following criteria is met:
+A flood-damaged vehicle is declared “irreparable” when at least one of the following criteria is met:

-A flood-damaged vehicle that meets any of the above criteria is “unrebuildable”, even if the vehicle is not covered by an insurance contract.
+A flood-damaged vehicle that meets any of the above criteria is “irreparable”, even if the vehicle is not covered by an insurance contract.
 It therefore must not be put back into operation.

 The major components of a vehicle’s electrical system are:

-A flood-damaged vehicle may benefit from an exception if all of the following conditions are met:
+An exception may apply if all of the following conditions are met:

-A flood-damaged vehicle from another province cannot be brought into Québec for the purposes of being rebuilt, regardless of:
+A flood-damaged vehicle from another province cannot be brought into Québec for the purpose of being rebuilt, regardless of:

-Although flood-damaged vehicles are usually declared “unrebuildable” and dismantled for certain parts to be recycled, some flood-damaged vehicles may slip through the cracks and end up on the market.
+Although flood-damaged vehicles are usually declared “irreparable” and dismantled for certain parts to be recycled, some flood-damaged vehicles may slip through the cracks and end up on the market.

 Have the vehicle inspected by a professional.